Charlie-Walsh/milestone-1/README.md

 |                | <992px                                                                            | Use inspect tools to test responsiveness at this breakpoint.   | Content over hero image overflowing and pushing content further down the page.                                                                      | Widened width of both elements to fit over hero image.
 Also gives a nice transition to the <576px coming together.                                                                                                                                      |
 |                | <1200px                                                                           | Use inspect tools to test responsiveness at this breakpoint    | Small white edge between hero image and content.
 Caused by margin on .about class.

 <p>When testing responsiveness I found the easiest way to work was from the bottom up, as the smallest viewport would require the most change.
-Then I was able to use that as a blueprint for the inbetween sizes and cherry pick what worked well from the extremities.</p>
+Then I was able to use that as a blueprint for the inbetween sizes and cherry pick what worked well from the extremities.
+The full list of changes can be seen in the media queries section of the style.css file.</p>

 ## Known Bugs